LGBTQ Victory Fund: Executive directors

-Controversy among LGBT Republicans
+Criticism from LGBT Republicans

-The LGBTQ+ Victory Fund has attracted controversy from LGBT Republican politicians, such as Richard Grenell, the first openly gay person in the United States to hold a cabinet-level position who leveled criticism at their alleged bias against LGBT Republicans.
-The LGBTQ Victory fund donated over 100,000 dollars to candidates in the 2020 election cycle, and over $90,000 in the 2018 election cycle, with none of that money going to Republican candidates.
+LGBTQ+ Victory Fund has attracted criticism from LGBT Republican politicians and operatives for apparent bias in favour of candidates running for office as Democrats.

+Richard Grenell, the first openly gay acting Cabinet-level official in the US, leveled criticism at their alleged bias against LGBT Republicans.
-The organization's abortion stance has also come under scrutiny.
 Robert Turner, head of the D.C.
 Chapter of the Log Cabin Republicans wrote an op-ed for the Washington Blade criticizing the then-Gay & Lesbian Victory Fund's pro-choice litmus test as harmful to its goal of electing LGBT candidates.
 The Victory Fund, however, has said that its vision of the "Right to Privacy" can be as conservative as supporting abortion only in cases of rape and incest.

-The LGBTQ Victory Fund refused to endorse Carl DeMaio, a gay Republican who ran for the House of Representatives in California.
-DeMaio also claims that the Victory Fund gave campaign documents of his, given as part of the Victory Fund's endorsement process, to his opponent.
+Carl DeMaio, a gay Republican member of the San Diego City Council who sought but did not secure the Fund's endorsement during his 2020 Congress bid alleged that the Victory Fund gave campaign documents of his, given as part of the Victory Fund's endorsement process, to his opponent.

-Additionally, the Victory Fund has rejected the prospect of endorsing Caitlyn Jenner, a transgender woman running in the California gubernatorial race, citing her positions on transgender minors and athletes.